This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-You will need to wear a mask to help prevent the spread of germs to others.
+You will need to wear a mask to help prevent the spread of the flu to other people.
 People near you should wear a mask, and they may also wear gloves, goggles, and a gown.
-People who enter your room should wash their hands before they leave the room.
+People who enter your room should wash their hands before they leave.

-- Bronchodilators: Bronchodilators may be given to help open your airways so you can breathe more easily.
+- Bronchodilators may be given to help open your airways so you can breathe more easily.